phiresky/joint-multilingual-speech-recognition-and-language-id/thesis.md

 (`= not is_listening`).
 An example of this can be seen in @fig:listening.
 A monologuing segment is the maximum possible time range in which one person is consistently talking and the other only listening.
 We only consider segments of a minimum length of five seconds to exclude sections of alternating conversation.
-The results did not significantly change when adjusting this minimum length between two and ten seconds.
+The results did not significantly change when adjusting this minimum length between two and ten seconds, though the amount of evaluation data and thus the accuracy of the evaluation values changed.

 ![A short audio segment showing talking and listening areas.
 Note that a backchannel from Speaker B in the middle ("yeah") does not classify that area as speaking.
 At the end both people talk at the same time, so speaker B needs to repeat herself.](img/20170211153622.png){#fig:listening}

-An interesting aspect is that in our tests the predictors had difficulty distinguishing segments of speech that indicate a backchannel and those that indicate a speaker change.
+An interesting aspect is that in our tests the predictors had difficulty distinguishing segments of speech that indicate a backchannel and those that indicate a turn taking (speaker change).
 Subjectively, this makes sense because in many cases a backchannel can be seen as a replacement for starting to talk more extensively.

 # Results